Science or our European values?

 Finally, public health decided.
 A thousand more people will be able to attend the game between Canadians and Vegas on Friday night.
 You might think that the dismantling of our national sport was based on science, but no!

-Christian Dube explained on Monday that we are moved by our European values: “What is there in the United States, as a ‘norm’, right now, and then in Vegas, is not our values, we agree.
+Christian Dube explained on Monday that we are moved by our European values: “What is in the United States, ‘as a standard’, right now, and then in Vegas, is not our values, we agree.
 We are more of a European concept.”

 ancient science